tkmpraveens/randomize/README.md

 ## Randomize - Effortlessly Divide Participants into Balanced Teams

-This project is a web application that aims to simplify the process of creating teams by randomly dividing a given number of participants into balanced groups.
+Randomize is a web application that aims to simplify the process of creating teams by randomly dividing a given number of participants into balanced groups.
 The goal is to provide an efficient and impartial method of team formation, eliminating the need for manual and subjective methods.

 ### Live

 [randomize.genproresearch.com](https://randomize.genproresearch.com/)

 ### Features